Lincoln Business College

-Lincoln Business College was a business college located in Lincoln, Nebraska.
+Lincoln Business College was a business college located in Lincoln, Nebraska, United States.
 It was founded in 1884, and by 1925 had merged with the Nebraska School of Business to become the Lincoln School of Commerce.
-It later became Hamilton College, Kaplan University, and its ultimate successor is now the Lincoln branch of Purdue University Global.
+It later became Hamilton College, Kaplan University, and its ultimate successor was the Lincoln branch of Purdue University Global, which shuttered the college in 2021.

 History

 The school was founded in 1884 by F.F.
 Roose.
 Its original location was in an office building at the corner of Eleventh and O Streets.
 It subsequently moved to the Oliver Building at Thirteenth and P streets, where it remained for 16 years.
-On 1914, it moved to a new building on the northwest corner of Fourteenth and P Streets.
+In 1914, it moved to a new building on the northwest corner of Fourteenth and P Streets.
 E.C.
 Bigger was president of the college in the 1910s.

 By 1925, the Lincoln Business College and Nebraska School of Business (a former location of Brown's Business College) were merged and became the Lincoln School of Commerce.
-The school's old building on 14th Street was still standing as of 2010 and was occupied by a printing business.
+The school's former building on 14th Street was still standing as of 2025 and was occupied by restaurants and nonprofit collaborate working space.